Pencil fish: Description

-Most species are slender, pencil-shaped fish ranging in size from under 1–2 in).
+Most species are slender, pencil-shaped fish ranging in size from under 1 to 2 in).
 N. marginatus, N. rubrocaudatus, and N. mortenthaleri possess shortened, blockier outlines reminiscent of pencil stubs.
-All but one species, Nannostomus espei, possess one to five horizontal black or brown stripes with gold or silver iridescence appearing above the primary stripe.
+All but one species, Nannostomus espei, have one to five horizontal black or brown stripes with gold or silver iridescence appearing above the primary stripe.
 Most also display red, orange, or maroon highlights on their fins, and many have flashes of these colors on their bodies as well.
 The recently described N. mortenthaleri and N. rubrocaudatus are especially vividly colored.
 N. espei is unique in that the horizontal stripes are only weakly present and are supplanted by five dark comma-shaped blotches.
 Other species take this appearance at night, but only N. espei displays the pattern permanently and in daylight.

 The adipose fin is present in some species and absent in others, while in certain species, such as N. eques, its presence or absence varies between individuals.

 All species swim horizontally, except N. unifasciatus and N. eques, which assume an oblique, 'snout-up' posture.

 Sexual dimorphism occurs in the genus to varying degrees.
-In some species the males are more brilliantly colored, especially the fins.
-In other species dimorphism is far less evident.
+In some species, the males are more brilliantly colored, especially the fins.
+In other species, dimorphism is far less evident.
 However, the anal fin is generally a reliable indicator of gender.
-For most species the anal fin of adult males is enlarged and elongated (as in N. espei, N. eques, etc.) and/or more colorful (as in N. harrisoni, N. marginatus, etc.).
+For most species, the anal fin of adult males is enlarged and elongated (as in N. espei, N. eques, etc.) and/or more colorful (as in N. harrisoni, N. marginatus, etc.).
 The popular aquarium species, N. trifasciatus, is an exception in this regard.

 Distribution

-The genus as a whole has a vast distribution in South America, from Colombia, Venezuela, and the Guyanas in the north, to the southern Amazon basin and Bolivia in the south, to Peru in the west, and Belém, Brazil, in the east.
+The genus as a whole has a vast distribution in South America, from Colombia, Venezuela, and the Guyanas in the north, to the southern Amazon basin and Bolivia in the south, to Peru in the west, and Belém, Brazil in the east.
 Several of the individual species have a distribution nearly as vast.
 As a result, many of the species are polymorphic and manifest marked color variations depending on the population.
 Over the years, some of these color variants have been erroneously described as separate species.
-Such names as 'Nannostomus ocellatus', 'N. anomalus' and 'N. auratus', among many others, are now known to be junior synonyms for the various species.
+Such names as Nannostomus ocellatus, N. anomalus and N. auratus, among many others, are now known to be junior synonyms for the various species.